-This periodization of the performance cycle is designed to reach peak performance at a certain time of the year, by systematically building and recovering.
+This periodization of the performance cycle is If we group four mesocycles and align them to designed to reach peak performance at a certain time of the year, by systematically building and recovering.
 The order in which this building occurs, and the type of activities that the macrocycles include, is important.
 The building foundation must be built before the roof.